Easy Gluten-Free Chocolate Snickerdoodles

 Photos of the wet and dry ingredients for the chocolate snickerdoodles.

-Step 1: Mix the Dry Ingredients.
-In a large mixing bowl, whisk together:
+Step 1: Mix the Dry Ingredients in a large mixing bowl and whisk together so they are evenly combined.

 Email This Recipe To Me!